damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 growing CI tools.
 We're looking forward to see what you'll use it for.

-### Further improvements
+## Further improvements

-- auto turn on
-- speed of pages faster (issues is 1.5x faster, searching users, trending, )
+### Auto-engage CI

+GitLab will now automatically turn on CI for a project when you push a `.gitlab-ci.yml` file.
+If you have some shared runner setup, this should make it easier for your team to start using CI.

+### Fast, Faster!

+We've been working hard to improve page speed.
+Issues, searching for users, the trending page and more will now load up to 1.5 times faster.

+### Create Directories from the Web Editor

-- create directories from UI
+You can now create directories straight from the interface!

-- see activity page as default
+TODO: screenshot

+### Activity on Dashboard

+If you prefer to see activity on the Dashboard by default, you can now easily set this in your profile:

+TODO: screenshot

-- sign in as for admin
+### Sign in as other user

-- quick submit with cmd+enter
-- destroy fork relationship
+GitLab Administrators now have a simple, useful tool: you can sign in as any other user.

+TODO: screenshot

+### Quick Submit

+Simply use `CMD+ENTER` on Mac or `CTRL+ENTER` on Win / Linux to quickly submit an issue or comment.

+### Destroy Fork Relationship

+When you fork a project, a relationship is established between it and the source project.
+You can now destroy the relationship, so there is no more reference to the original source.

+TODO: screenshot

-### Other changes
+## Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

-### Upgrade barometer
+## Upgrade barometer

 *** DESCRIBE HOW INVOLVED THE MIGRATIONS ARE.
 CAN USERS EXPECT MUCH DOWNTIME? ***